Ulcerative colitis: Research

 Helminthic therapy using the whipworm Trichuris suis has been shown in a randomized control trial from Iowa to show benefit in people with ulcerative colitis.
-The therapy tests the hygiene hypothesis which argues that the absence of helminths in the colons of people in the developed world may lead to inflammation.
+The therapy tests the hygiene hypothesis, which argues that the absence of helminths in the colons of people in the developed world may lead to inflammation.
 Both helminthic therapy and fecal microbiota transplant induce a characteristic Th2 white cell response in the diseased areas, which was unexpected given that ulcerative colitis was thought to involve Th2 overproduction.

 Alicaforsen is a first generation antisense oligodeoxynucleotide designed to bind specifically to the human ICAM-1 messenger RNA through Watson-Crick base pair interactions in order to subdue expression of ICAM-1.
 ICAM-1 propagates an inflammatory response promoting the extravasation and activation of leukocytes (white blood cells) into inflamed tissue.
 Increased expression of ICAM-1 has been observed within the inflamed intestinal mucosa of ulcerative colitis patients, where ICAM-1 over production correlated with disease activity.
 This suggests that ICAM-1 is a potential therapeutic target in the treatment of ulcerative colitis.

-Gram positive bacteria present in the lumen could be associated with extending the time of relapse for ulcerative colitis.
+Gram-positive bacteria present in the lumen may be associated with extending the time of relapse for ulcerative colitis.

 A series of drugs in development looks to disrupt the inflammation process by selectively targeting an ion channel in the inflammation signaling cascade known as KCa3.1.
-In a preclinical study in rats and mice, inhibition of KCa3.1 disrupted the production of Th1 cytokines IL-2 and TNF-∝ and decreased colon inflammation as effectively as sulfasalazine.
+In a preclinical study in rats and mice, inhibition of KCa3.1 disrupted the production of Th1 cytokines IL-2 and TNF-α and decreased colon inflammation as effectively as sulfasalazine.

 Neutrophil extracellular traps and the resulting degradation of the extracellular matrix have been reported in the colon mucosa in ulcerative colitis patients in clinical remission, indicating the involvement of the innate immune system in the etiology.

-Fexofenadine, an antihistamine drug used in treatment of allergies, has shown promise in a combination therapy in some studies.
+Fexofenadine, an antihistamine used in the treatment of allergies, has shown promise in a combination therapy in some studies.
 Opportunely, low gastrointestinal absorption (or high absorbed drug gastrointestinal secretion) of fexofenadine results in higher concentration at the site of inflammation.
-Thus, the drug may locally decrease histamine secretion by involved gastrointestinal mast cells and alleviate the inflammation.
+Thus, the drug may locally decrease histamine secretion by the involved gastrointestinal mast cells and alleviate the inflammation.

 There is evidence that etrolizumab is effective for ulcerative colitis, with phase 3 trials underway as of 2016.
-Etrolizumab is a humanized monoclonal antibody that targets he β7 subunit of integrins α4β7 and αEβ7.
-Etrolizumab decreases lymphocytes trafficking, similar to vedolizumab (another integrin antagonist).
+Etrolizumab is a humanized monoclonal antibody that targets the β7 subunit of integrins α4β7 and αEβ7, ultimately blocking migration and retention of leukocytes in the intestinal mucosa.
+As of early 2022, Roche halted clinical trials for the use of etrolizumab in the treatment of ulcerative colitis.

 A type of leukocyte apheresis, known as granulocyte and monocyte adsorptive apheresis, still requires large-scale trials to determine whether or not it is effective.
 Results from small trials have been tentatively positive.